-Let us look in to this slide where we intend to show that you can bend water or move water by using light.
-So, what is the strategy?
-Briefly the strategies as follows: you coat the surface of a channel with a metal oxide semiconductor say- titanium dioxide or zinc oxide and you shine ultraviolet light on that.
-When you shine ultraviolet light on that, because of the typical energy gap you have its compatible energies that is provided by the ultraviolet radiation, and immediately electron hole reactions will start.
+Like let us look into this slide, where we intend to show that, you can bend water or move water by using light.
+So, what is the strategy, briefly the strategy is as follows.
+You coat the surface of a channel with a metal oxide semiconductor say titanium dioxide or zinc oxide.
+And you shine ultraviolet light on that.
+So, when you shine ultraviolet light on that, so because of the typical energy gap, you have its compatible energies that is provided by the ultraviolet radiation and immediately electron-hole reactions will start.

 So, based on that the surface will either acquire a positive charge or a negative charge depending on whether it will have excess holes or excess electrons.
 I am not going to the exact details what happens in this specific case, but the net effect is that the surface energy gets altered.
-Because the surface energy gets altered a surface which was earlier disliking water may start liking water.
-That is from so called hydrophobic it becomes hydrophilic and water we move in to that direction.
-So, you do not require a physical pump to drive water.
-You just require a source of light to drive water.
-And you can even bend water by light.
+Because the surface energy gets altered a surface which was earlier disliking water may start liking water that is from so called hydrophobic it becomes hydrophilic and water will move into that direction.
+So, you do not require a physical pump to drive water, you just require a source of light to drive water and you can even bend water by light.